← Back to Perspectives

 Price Recovery and Upside Potential

 Greece's property market underwent the deepest correction in Europe during the 2007-2017 recession.
-Central Athens saw real estate prices fall 41.87% from peak to trough—a more severe drawdown than the US housing crisis.
+Greek apartment prices fell roughly 42% from their Q3 2008 peak to their Q3 2017 trough (Bank of Greece)—a more severe drawdown than the US housing crisis.
 This wasn't a technical correction; it was a fundamental repricing driven by capital flight, unemployment above 25%, and existential doubts about Greece's eurozone membership.
 For investors, this creates a compelling setup: a market that has normalized but not recovered.
-Most European capitals—London, Paris, Berlin, Madrid—have already surpassed pre-crisis peaks.
-Athens, by contrast, still trades at a 15-25% discount to 2007 levels in real purchasing-power-adjusted terms.
+Most European capitals—London, Paris, Berlin, Madrid—surpassed their pre-crisis peaks years ago.
+Athens has only recently clawed back to its 2008 nominal peak; in real, inflation-adjusted terms it still trades roughly 20-25% below it.

 Current national pricing stands at €2,450-2,580 per square meter, with central Athens commanding a significant premium.
 High-street residential in areas like Kolonaki, Plaka, and Psyrri command €4,500-6,500 per square meter.
 Suburban areas trade at €2,200-3,200.
-Since the 2017 trough, the market has appreciated at a compound annual growth rate of approximately 6.6%.
-This pace is neither speculative nor stalled—it reflects genuine healing but leaves substantial room before reaching pre-crisis levels in real terms.
-For a market starting from 58% of its prior peak, a 6.6% CAGR compounds to meaningful upside over a 3-5 year horizon.
+Since the 2017 trough, prices have risen roughly 70%—a compound annual growth rate of approximately 8% (Bank of Greece).
+With nominal values now back around their 2008 peak, the remaining upside rests less on closing a nominal discount and more on real-terms repricing, rental yield, and the structural demand drivers detailed below.

 Rental Yields and Tourism Demand

 Rental yields tell a similar story.
 The national average is 4.7%, but central Athens delivers 6-9% depending on location and asset class.
 These yields are driven by tourism recovery and the rising tide of international remote workers and expat professionals.
-Athens welcomed 35.9-40.7 million visitors in 2024, up consistently from 2019 lows.
-The city now ranks among Europe's top 10 tourist destinations by volume.
+Greece welcomed a record ~36 million international visitors in 2024 (up from ~31 million in 2019) and ranks among the world's top 10 destinations, with Attica capturing a major share.
 Short-term rental demand from tourists and conference attendees is creating a bifurcated rental market: long-term professional leases averaging €900-1,400 per month and short-term tourist lets averaging €120-200 per night.
-Foreign buyers now account for approximately 40% of residential transactions—the highest proportion in Southern Europe—indicating strong international appetite and institutional validation of the market thesis.
+Foreign buyers account for a significant and, until recently, rising share of residential transactions—evidence of strong international appetite and institutional validation of the market thesis.

 Construction Economics and Developer Margins

 The construction economics are generous.
 Building costs range from €800-2,500 per square meter depending on location and finish, while prime assets command €4,000+ per square meter.
 This 50-100% margin provides substantial room for developer profit, which translates into ongoing supply of new residential product.
-Mortgage lending has surged 45.8% year-over-year, suggesting both Greek and international buyers are gaining confidence in the market.
+Mortgage lending has risen sharply year-over-year, suggesting both Greek and international buyers are gaining confidence in the market.
 Real mortgage rates (adjusted for inflation) remain at historical lows, supporting affordability even as absolute prices rise.
-The platform of 12,626 Airbnb listings in Athens creates additional short-term rental yield opportunities—a factor often overlooked in traditional yields analysis.
+Athens's large stock of short-term rental listings creates additional yield opportunities—a factor often overlooked in traditional yields analysis.
 For an investor willing to manage or outsource management of a short-term rental, incremental yields of 3-4% are achievable, pushing effective yields to 10-13% in central locations.

 "Athens still stands 15-25% below 2007 real prices in many asset classes—a gap that is closing but has not closed.
 Unlike most European capitals, which have fully recovered or exceeded pre-crisis peaks."